jieshanshan/TD-Apache-Python/README.md

 2. Activate more Python rules:

-    * Quality Profiles -> Sonar way, from the drop-down menu click on Copy and set a name
+    * Quality Profiles -> Python -> Sonar way, from the drop-down menu click on Copy and set a name
     * Then click on Inactive and then Bulk Change -> Activate In...
     * Back to  Quality Profiles and set the new profile as Default (from the drop-down)